 Monday: Pepperoni Pizza Baked Pasta

-As is our routine, we're starting the week with pasta.
-This easy pasta bake will keep warm while we wait for my in-laws to arrive at the airport and to feed them when they walk in the door.
+As is our routine, we’re starting the week with pasta.
+This easy pasta bake will keep warm while we wait for my in-laws to arrive from out of town and to feed them when they walk in the door.